mindspore-lab/mindone/examples/diffusers/dreambooth/README_sdxl.md

 * `validation_prompt` and `validation_epochs` to allow the script to do a few validation inference runs.
 This allows us to qualitatively check if the training is progressing as expected.

-Our experiments were conducted on a single 40GB A100 GPU.

 ### Inference

 Once training is done, we can perform inference like so: